 More specifically, stick to these 10 guidelines:

 You see these losers enough Monday through Friday.
 Dump ‘em.
 All of them; you can’t just invite half your team and ignore the rest.
 Ditto for your boss.
-Click here for more on this topic, but unless you work in a crassly political office where everyone sucks up and invites their boss, just abandon the entire lot.
+Here is our take on inviting the co-workers.
+Unless you work in a crassly political office where everyone sucks up and invites their boss, just abandon the entire lot.
 How do you get away with this?
 Next rule.

 It’s what makes the world go ‘round.
 You must lie, lie, lie.
 Even on a lavish budget, some people will be snubbed and some feelings will be bruised.
 You must lie.
 Consider what the truth would sound like:

 “Hey there.
 I know that you think we have a friendship.
 And we sort of do…barely.
 And, sometimes—not often, but every now and then—I enjoy your company.
 But here’s the deal; my cube is next to your cube.
 That’s it.
 If I invite you to my wedding, that will cost me another $100, and that means I’ll need to invite Ted and Sarah and Josh, and I hate those bastards even more than I dislike you.
 No hard feelings, right?”